-In some scenarios, the ERR_CONNECTION_REFUSED error code can occur due to the third-party extensions that are installed on your Chrome browser.
-This can happen when the add-ons are interfering with the connection your browser is trying to establish with the web server.
+In some scenarios, the ERR_CONNECTION_REFUSED error code may occur due to third-party extensions installed on your Chrome browser.
+This can happen when add-ons interfere with the connection your browser is attempting to establish with the web server.

-Another potential cause of the issue in question can be the Google sync on your account.
-An inconsistency with the Google synchronization can result in the ERR_CONNECTION_REFUSED error code.
+Another potential cause of the issue in question could be Google sync on your account.
+An inconsistency with Google synchronization might result in the ERR_CONNECTION_REFUSED error code.

-If you are using a Google account on your Chrome browser and turned on browser synchronization, you will have to turn it off to see if that circumvents the issue for you.
+If you are using a Google account on your Chrome browser and have turned on browser synchronization, you will need to turn it off to see if that resolves the issue for you.
 To do this, follow the instructions below: